 At a Glance

 Many personality traits of cats have a genetic basis.
 Since the Siamese and Thai Cat have a common origin, we’d expect to see a lot of overlap.
-A look at the typical behavior of this breed builds a strong case of its popularity.
+A look at the typical behavior of this breed builds a strong case for its popularity.
 It is social with both people and other cats.
 It is least likely to express aggression toward humans while holding fast to its wild side.

-The Siamese is both affectionate with family members, strangers, and other pets, especially if you socialize your cat early in life.
+The Siamese is affectionate with family members, strangers, and other pets, especially if you socialize your cat early in life.
 This kitty will also tolerate handling.
 Again, the timing makes all the difference.
 The Siamese craves attention and is most comfortable on center stage.
 This breed is also quite adaptable and rolls with the punches.

 The Siamese is well-known for its intelligence.
 However, that’s the proverbial double-edged sword.
 Your pet will learn to pick up the household routines quickly.
-Whoever coupled the phrase, curiosity and the cat, probably had the Siamese in mind.
+Whoever coupled the phrase, curiosity and cat, probably had the Siamese in mind.
 This cat is the definition of the word.
 It’s the pet that will figure out how to open drawers and cupboards.
-Anything new will catch its eye, whether you want it or not.
+Anything new will catch their eye, whether you want it or not.

 Health and Care